December 13, 2022

-The largest, most anticipated VIP event of the upcoming year is scheduled for February 4, 2018.
-Minneapolis, Minnesota will host Super Bowl LII; which draws athletes, entertainers, influencers, enthusiastic fans and an endless number of private jets.
-If you choose to charter a private jet to Super Bowl, here are four points to keep you winning— from every takeoff to every touchdown— airport field to football field.
+The largest, most anticipated VIP event of the upcoming year is scheduled for February 12, 2023.
+Glendale, Arizona, just outside of Phoenix, will host Super Bowl LVII; which draws athletes, entertainers, influencers, enthusiastic fans and a significant number of business jets.
+If you are interested in how to charter a private jet to the Super Bowl, here are four points to make for an enjoyable and memorable trip — from takeoff to touchdown.

 2. Arrive before scheduled departure—

-One of the benefits of private jet charter is the ability to leave when the client wants, but for Super Bowl, the narrative is slightly different.
-Due to the volume of private jets that travel to the event, it becomes difficult to adjust slated departure times.
-“For each chartered jet, we request specific landing reservations (called slots) for landing and departure,” says Elizabeth.
-“For events like Super Bowl, it’s difficult to change those slots.
-Sometimes clients have to wait 4+ hours on the ramp if they miss their designated departure slot.”
+One of the benefits of private jet charter is the ability to takeoff on your schedule, but for the Super Bowl, the narrative is slightly different.
+Due to the high volume of private jets that travel to the event, the FAA and NFL impose what is called arrival and departure slots reservations.
+Your charter company will secure these for you, but they are very difficult and often impossible to change.
+“For each chartered jet, we request specific landing reservations (slots) for landing and departure,” says Joe.
+“If you arrive late to the plane and miss your slot time, the aircraft goes to the back of the line, a wait that can often be 4+ hours due to heavy air traffic in and out of the airport.”

 3. Consider alternate airports—